immortalcodes/ubuntu.com/README.md

 PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true
 ```

-Once the server has started, you can visit <http://127.0.0.1:8001> in your browser.
+Once the server has started, you can visit <http://127.0.0.1:8001> in your browser

 For more information on how to work with ubuntu.com project please refer to [HACKING.md](HACKING.md).